The Tracey Ullman Show: Critical response

-While the show was a critical darling, it was never a ratings juggernaut; although none of the early newly launched primetime Fox network shows generated a significant return (Fox did not crack the top 30 in the Nielsen ratings until 1990 with The Simpsons).
+While the show was a critical darling, it was never a ratings juggernaut; although none of the early Fox network primetime shows generated a significant return (Fox did not crack the top 30 in the Nielsen ratings until 1990 with The Simpsons).
 On the show's ratings, Fox president Jamie Kellner was quoted in 1988 as saying, "We're too new new to be discouraged by ratings [...]
 It's true that it's harder to discover Tracey on Fox than on NBC."
 As critic Howard Rosenberg of The Los Angeles Times and The Washington Post pointed out, though, it was probably easier for her to survive, as the show she was producing was probably too "rule-bending" for NBC to be interested in, in the first place.